pmndrs/react-three-fiber/readme.md

 <p align="middle">
   <i>These demos are real, you can click them!
 They contain the full code, too.</i>
 </p>

+#### Why?

+You get to build dynamic scene graphs declaratively, using re-usable components that react to state changes and props.
+A proper component model will bring order and santiy to your codebase.

 #### Does it have limitations?